-On behalf of the board of directors of China High Precision Automation Group Limited (the "Company"), I am pleased to present the audited annual results of the Company and its subsidiaries (the "Group") for the year ended 30 June 2020.
+On behalf of the board of directors of China High Precision Automation Group Limited (the "Company"), I hereby present the audited annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 30 June 2021.

-For the year ended 30 June 2020, the Group recorded a turnover of approximately RMB99,206,000, a decrease of approximately 25.0% as compared to that of last year.
-Gross loss was approximately RMB5,742,000 as compared to the gross profit of last year of RMB3,997,000.
-Net assets were approximately RMB1,807,781,000, a decrease of approximately 4.6% as compared to that of last year.
+For the year ended 30 June 2021, the turnover of the Group amounted to approximately RMB128,079,000, an increase of approximately 29.1% as compared to that of last year.
+Gross profit was approximately RMB10,941,000, as compared to a gross loss amounted to approximately RMB5,742,000 of last year.
+Net assets were approximately RMB1,774,929,000, a decrease of approximately 1.8% as compared to that of last year.

-During the reporting period, the principal business of the Company continued to be the research, development, manufacture and sales of automation instruments.
-Major products of the Group are installed in the production equipment of industrial enterprises on site and are the primary means and measures for automatic measurement and control in the course of production.
-Given the slowing investment growth in the traditional industrial sphere and the COVID-19 outbreak since early 2020, these headwinds created a challenging business environment and sales of the products of the Group were adversely affected to a certain extent.
+The principal business of the Group continues to be the research, development, manufacture and sales of automation instruments.
+Major products of the Group are installed in the production equipment of industrial enterprises on site and are important tools for information acquisition, transmission, conversion, detection and control with extensive applications in the pillar industries of the national economy, including petrochemical, metallurgy, electric power, and light industrial building materials.